 At each year end the collection items capitalised on the Council's Balance Sheet are reviewed for any impairment.
 These impairment reviews are performed to identify any physical damage, deterioration or issues that have arisen which relate to the authenticity of the assets in the collection.
-Any impairments are recognised and measured in accordance with the Council's general policy on impairment - refer to the accounting policy on property, plant and equipment (AP16).
+Any impairments are recognised and measured in accordance with the Council's general policy on impairment (refer to AP16).